Getting started with your life sciences marketing plan…

 If you’re responsible for a specific product or product portfolio, you need to have a clear vision of the product USP.
 Which stage of the product life cycle is it at — introduction, growth, maturity or decline?
 Different approaches are needed for each stage.
 It’s common for a product that’s developed in-house to be preceded by a lab to launch stage.
-After initial feasibility and idea generation, considerable time and money may be invested for research and development, testing, QC and compliance.
-Alternatively, an OEM (original equipment manufacturer) model may be used, where a product or technology is bought and sourced from a smaller supplier and rebranded to be sold to your customer base.
+After initial feasibility and idea generation, it’s common to invest considerable time and money for R&D, testing, QC and compliance.
+An alternative is the use of an OEM (original equipment manufacturer) model.
+Here, you opt to buy and source a product or technology from a smaller supplier, and rebrand it to sell to your customer base.

 If you’re offering a unique product that you’ve developed in-house, you have an advantage in the market.
 However, you may also need to recoup considerable development costs with your pricing.

-A rebranded OEM product can have smaller margins but you forfeit development costs.
-Market positioning could be very different to an in-house product.
-Especially, if your competitors are doing the same thing or the OEM manufacturer is selling the product to customers directly as well.
+A rebranded OEM product can have smaller margins, but you forfeit development costs.
+As a result, market positioning could be very different to an in-house product.
+Especially, if your competitors are doing the same thing, or the OEM manufacturer is also selling the product directly to customers.

-How do you differentiate your product to the customer?
-Critical to success are your brand reputation in the area and a better reach to the target market of customers.
+So, how do you differentiate your product to the customer?
+Critical to success are your brand reputation in the area, and out-manouevering your competitor on customer reach in the target market.
 Other ideas include further in-house testing, more expedient delivery, and better support to help your re-branded product get ahead.
-What’s more, this advantage will need to be clearly communicated in your marketing messages.
+You need to communicate these advantages clearly in your marketing messages.

-You should be aware of product pipeline for the upcoming year, including any planned new product releases prior to starting your annual marketing plan.
+You should be also be aware of the product pipeline for the upcoming year, including new product releases prior to starting your annual marketing plan.